What is a crosswalk?

 What are the laws regarding jaywalking?

-Pedestrians may cross the road anywhere, after yielding to vehicles.
+Pedestrians may cross the road anywhere, after yielding to drivers.
 However, county or city laws can modify this right.
 Corvallis has no modifications.
 In Albany, pedestrians cannot cross outside crosswalks in blocks where marked crosswalks exist.
 In Portland, pedestrians are prohibited from crossing the roadway within 150 feet of a crosswalk.
 Click here for a complete list of local restrictions (as of the time of publication).
 ORS 814.040,

 If a sidewalk is on private property, can the owner ban bicycles and skates?